Arnold Birckmann

 Birckmann and Hollar

 B irckmann's pictures often deviate from Holbein's original woodcuts.
-He doesn't share Holbein's taste for heavy, dramatic clouds, but he's fond of adding building in the background, and he tries to include Death's hourglass in those scenes where Holbein has "forgotten" it.
+He doesn't share Holbein's taste for heavy, dramatic clouds, but he's fond of adding buildings in the background, and he tries to include Death's hourglass in those scenes where Holbein has "forgotten" it.
 Curiously enough, he is often followed by Hollar.

 In at least 20 out of Hollar's 30 plates, Hollar shows that he has studied Birckmann: The Expulsion from Paradise, Life After the Fall, the pope, the queen, the abbot, the abbess, the advocate, the preacher, the nun, the physician, the miser, the merchant, the count, the countess, the noblewoman, the peddler (lack of sword) the child, the escutcheon of Death, the soldier and the gambler.